tom-seddon/b2/doc/Debug-version.md

 as part of the query string are found by name, and are optional.

 Every method takes a window name, `WIN` - as seen in the title bar - indicating which window to send the request to.
-In most cases, this will probably be `b2`, the name of the initial window the emulator creates on startup.
+In most cases, probably easiest to use `*`, which means the most recently used window, or `b2`, the name of the initial window the emulator creates on startup

 Parameters expecting numbers are typically hex values, e.g., `ffff` (65535), or C-style literals, e.g., `65535` (65535), `0xffff` (65535),